ans-coe/terraform-modules/azure/route-table/README.md

 This module creates a route table, routes and associates any subnet ids provided.

-There is the option to create a "default route" which routes all IPs (0.0.0.0/32)to a specified default_route_ip.
+There is the option to create a "default route" which routes all IPs (0.0.0.0/0) to a specified default_route_ip.
 If no IP is specified, no route is created.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements